Taylor Swift calls out Netflix show Ginny and Georgia over 'deeply sexist' joke

-Back in 2016, Grammy-winning singer and songwriter Taylor Swift took part in Vogue's 73 questions video series, and one of the questions she was asked was, what was the one thing she wished she'd known at 19.
-Swift answered that she'd tell herself that even though she would date "like a normal 20-something should be allowed to," she would become "a national lightning rod for slut shaming."
+Back in 2016, when Grammy-winning singer and songwriter Taylor Swift took part in Vogue's 73 questions video series, one of the questions she was asked was what the one thing was she wished she'd known at 19.
+Swift answered that she'd tell herself that even though she would date "like a normal twentysomething should be allowed to," she would become "a national lightning rod for slut shaming."

-On Monday Swift called out Netflix and its new drama series Ginny & Georgia in a tweet for a punchline about her in which one character said to another: "you go through men faster than Taylor Swift."
-Swift, who has been in a steady and committed relationship for many years now, called the joke "lazy" and "deeply sexist."
+On Monday, Swift called out Netflix and its new drama series Ginny & Georgia in a tweet for a punchline about her in which one character said to another, "You go through men faster than Taylor Swift."
+Swift, who has been in a steady and committed relationship for years now, called the joke "lazy" and "deeply sexist."

 She also seemed dismayed that Netflix, which is home to both her Reputation Stadium Tour Movie and her documentary film Miss Americana, which presents the star at her most candid and vulnerable, would be OK with broadcasting such a joke at her expense.